 Ellis Depot Road.
 There’s already a short Ellis Road in the housing development across the tracks, so adding “Depot” to the new name would be a must, but it strikes the proper chord by putting the location in historical perspective.
 (Yes, Ellis Station Road would work, too.)

 Railroad Avenue.
 Strangely enough, for a city that was founded strictly because of the railroad, there is no “Railroad Avenue” in Tracy.

 Central Pacific Avenue.
 The town of Ellis, which was torn down in 1878, loaded on railcars and transported three miles or so down the tracks, where it became Tracy, was built by the Central Pacific Railroad, which was the predecessor of the Southern Pacific Railroad which, in turn, got swallowed up whole by today’s Union Pacific Railroad.

 Depot Road.
 Okay, not frightfully original or interesting, but if there’s a chance that “Ellis Depot Road” could be confused with the existing “Ellis Road,” then here’s a compromise solution.
 Of course, there is the oddly-named “Depot Master Drive” over off of Linne Road … but that shouldn’t be a huge problem.

 Any other ideas?
 Let us know or, better yet, let the Tracy City Council know.

-FEATURED PHOTO: A plat map of the railroad depot at the old town of Ellis (1869-1878), courtesy of Pete Mitracos.
+FEATURED IMAGES: At the top of this article, a recent photo of the old Southern Pacific tracks along Schulte Road at the Corral Hollow Road intersection.
+The Central Pacific Railroad built a depot and coaling station here, but relocated the entire facility to Tracy in 1878, after only a few homes had been built.
 The smaller inset map of Ellis is an excerpt from a 1951 USGS map, with Lammers Road running top-to-bottom at left, and Corral Hollow Road as its bookend on the right edge of the map.